 Developing an original identity and finding an answer to this request, was the main inspiration for the approach adopted in an almost imperceptible way distributing spaces with clarity and rationality, without the morphological obviousness hidden in the tenuous movement of the elements that accompanies the two streets that flank the volumetry.

-The main façades of this irregular monolith are made of exposed concrete with

-	wooden formwork, composed by a succession of opaque, crude and hermetic volumes

-	that close the house to the public exterior.
-For the interior of the lot, the

-	volume is torn in order to enjoy the light and the garden, ensuring privacy

-	facing the street.
+The main facades of this irregular monolith are made of exposed concrete with wooden formwork, composed of a succession of opaque, crude and hermetic volumes that close the house to the public exterior.
+For the interior of the lot, the volume is torn to enjoy the light and the garden, ensuring privacy facing the street.

-	Next to the entrance and close to the common area, there's a study used for the

-	owners frequent meetings, with being a semi-public area, carefully preserves the

-	family's intimacy.
-In the areas of the main room, social room and kitchen areas
+Next to the entrance and close to the common area, there's a study used for the owner's frequent meetings, being a semi-public area, that carefully preserves the family's intimacy.
+In the areas of the main room, social room and kitchen areas and services.

-	and services.

 - Project Year: 2015-2018

 - Site: Paredes

 - Rui Dinis | Architect